infomark-org/infomark-ui/README.md

 routing.
 So the server only needs to distribute the static HTML page and the REST Api which is used to interact with the server.
 The [API](https://infomark.org/swagger/) is defined using [Swagger](https://swagger.io/).

-The server is implemented in [Go](https://golang.org/) and is available [here](https://github.com/infomark-org/infomark-backend).
+The server is implemented in [Go](https://golang.org/) and is available [here](https://github.com/infomark-org/infomark).

 # Building

-Follow these [Instructions](https://github.com/infomark-org/infomark-ui/wiki/Installation) to set up the development environment and get an overview of the included build scripts.
+Follow these Instructions from http://infomark.org.